diodechain/website/_posts/2022-05-20-decentralized-dropbox-alternative.md

 ---
 [Diode Drive](https://diode.io/products/d-drive/) is a secure and confidential decentralized [Dropbox](https://dropbox.com) alternative.

-Diode Drive is a [self-custody solution for your information](https://diode.io/diode%20drive/self-custody-for-data-22032/).
+Diode Drive provides a [self-custody solution for your information](https://diode.io/diode%20drive/self-custody-for-data-22032/).
 Whether you are an individual or a company, you can use Diode Drive to maintain a secure information environment (e.g. HIPAA, GDPR, cross-geopolitical security, anti-scraping, de-google) without IT development or maintenance.

 Read below for how Diode Drive can be a more secure, confidential, and affordable decentralized Dropbox alternative.